BambooTracker/BambooTracker/README.md

 - papiezak for sample instruments
 - Ru^3 for S98 file format documentation
 - SCCI team for SCCI libraries
-- Gary P. Scavone and others for RtMidi libraries
+- Gary P. Scavone and others for RtAudio and RtMidi libraries
 - Thanks Alexey Khokholov (Nuke.YKT) and Jean Pierre Cimalando for Nuked OPN-Mod emulation
 - Artyom Beilis for nowide library
 - Jean Pierre Cimalando and Olivier Humbert for French translation